-Before eyelash transplantation, the patient and physician must agree regarding:
+The patient and physician must agree regarding:

 - The patient's full understanding of the procedure, including possible complications and postoperative recovery;

-- Cost of the procedure and follow-up visits.
-In the U.S., a cost of $5,000 to $10,000 is a common range.
+- Cost; In the U.S., $5,000 to $10,000 is common.

 The patient may also ask the physician for credentials demonstrating adequate training in eyelash transplantation in addition to training in hair restoration surgery.
 The physician should understand eyelash anatomy and esthetics, and have training and experience in methods of donor hair harvest and eyelash graft placement.

-The Techniques of Eyelash Transplantation
+Techniques of Eyelash Transplantation

 Postoperative Recovery and Care

-- Poor placement or poor quality of eyelash grafts due to (1) use of coarse hair as grafts, or (2) placement of grafts that fails to achieve the desired esthetic result.
+- Poor placement or poor quality of eyelash grafts due to use of coarse hair as grafts, or placement of grafts that fails to achieve the desired esthetic result.

-Medical Treatment for Eyelash Enhancement?
+Medical Treatment for Eyelash Enhancement.

-When applied to the eye in eyedrops, latanoprost and similar prostaglandin analogues increase the outflow of aqueous fluid from the eye, an effect that reduces the intraocular pressure characteristic of glaucoma.
 Side effects include blurred vision, eyelid inflammation, permanently darkened eyelashes, thickening of the eyelashes, permanent darkening of the iris of the eye, and a temporary burning sensation.